Niketan2004/emailService/Readme.md

 # 📧 Resilient Email Sending Service

-A simple and robust email sending system built using **JavaScript** that simulates real-world resilience patterns like retries, fallback providers, rate limiting, idempotency, and circuit breakers.
+A simple and  email sending system built using **JavaScript** that simulates real-world resilience patterns like retries, fallback providers, rate limiting, idempotency, and circuit breakers.

 ---